SatyamNaik009/hotel/README.md

 Update frontend API endpoints (axios calls) in React components to match backend URL (http://localhost:8080).

 Test Functionality:
-Test the complete functionality of EasyStay, including user registration, hotel search, room booking, and payment processing.
+Test the complete functionality , including user registration, hotel search, room booking, and payment processing.

 By following these steps, you should have set up and running on your local development environment.